Anna writes and presents programmes for BBC Radio. She has also appeared on the World Service, Resonance FM and Monocle.

 Resonance 104.4fm can be found in the internet radio directory in iTunes under the “Eclectic” category.

 Presented by Anna Chen.
 With Charles Shaar Murray

 RETURNING FOR A SECOND SEASON IN 2014 ON TUESDAYS 5-6PM

 8th April 2014: Slam and Performance Poetry.
-Guests: John Paul O’Neill, John Crow and Charles Shaar Murray.
+Guests: John Paul O’Neill and John Crow.

 1st April 2014: Alternative Theatre.
 Guests: Dr Susan Croft and Neil Hornick of The Phantom Captain.

 25th March 2014: Chinese Arts round-up.
 Guests: Jingan Young, Aowen Jin, Daniel York and Wondermare, and Charles Shaar Murray.